snt-arg/Tello_Demo/README.md

 This project aimed to create a tello drone which can follow orders in real time.

-For now, this project has 2 operatable sketches with 2 entirely different approaches: One with images and one with landmarks which is a script I modified based on another one's.
+For now, this project has 3 operatable sketches with 2 different approaches: One with images and one with landmarks which is a script I modified based on another one's.

 Images: Pro: